 %% Initialized: [Session-7, SSL_NULL_WITH_NULL_NULL] LDAPS 0.0.0.0 port 40636(2) SelectorRunner, fatal error: 40: no cipher suites in common javax.net.ssl.SSLHandshakeException: no cipher suites in common %% Invalidated: [Session-7, SSL_NULL_WITH_NULL_NULL] LDAPS 0.0.0.0 port 40636(2) SelectorRunner, SEND TLSv1.2 ALERT: fatal, description = handshake_failure LDAPS 0.0.0.0 port 40636(2) SelectorRunner, WRITE: TLSv1.2 Alert, length = 2 LDAPS 0.0.0.0 port 40636(2) SelectorRunner, fatal: engine already closed.
 Rethrowing javax.net.ssl.SSLHandshakeException: no cipher suites in common Using SSLEngineImpl.

 You can enable SSL debug logging as described in FAQ: SSL certificate management in DS/OpenDJ (Q. How do I debug a SSL handshake error?).

 Additionally, the server.out log does not show the more secure cipher suites that have been enabled.

 Upgraded to JDK 1.8.0_192 or later, or JDK 11.

-Restricted cipher suites in the configuration store DS to more secure ones such as TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384, which use protocol version TLSv1.2.
+Restricted cipher suites in the configuration store DS/OpenDJ to more secure ones such as TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384, which use protocol version TLSv1.2.

 Installed the configuration store DS using the --productionMode setup option (which restricts the available ciphers and forces the protocol version to TLSv1.2).